MercuryPay/WebServices.VBNET/README.md

 ﻿WebServices.VBNET
 ====================

 VS 2013 Express application that processes transactions to our web services platform.
+This example allows you to modify the webservices URL and the SOAPAction.
+You can then open an xml file (a sample is included in the ExampleXML folder named:  E2E_CreditSale.xml) and press the 'Process Txn' button.
+This will POST the loaded xml to the webservices URL using the soap action specified.

 3 step process to integrate to Mercury Web Services.

 ##Step 1: Build Soap Envelope

+There is an example xml file in the ExampleXML folder named:  E2E_CreditSale.xml.

 ```
 <soapenv:Envelope xmlns:soapenv="http://schemas.xmlsoap.org/soap/envelope/" xmlns:mer="http://www.mercurypay.com">